-A 17 person steering committee, comprised of residents, business owners, and representatives of education and government organizations, met several times throughout the planning process.
+A 17-person steering committee, composed of staff from member jurisdictions, transit agencies, and education organizations, met several times throughout the planning process.
 The Steering Committee had significant overlap with the MPO's TCC, so those regularly scheduled meetings were occasionally used in lieu of standalone meeting times.
 Committee members had the opportunity to:

-- ▶ Provide direction for the development of the plan - Establish plan goals - ▶ Share local knowledge of transportation deficiencies and needs - ▶ Share public engagement opportunities with constituents - Vet multimodal recommendations - ▶ Review the plan's final content
+- ▶ Provide direction for the development of the plan - ▶ Establish plan goals - ▶ Share local knowledge of transportation deficiencies and needs - ▶ Share public engagement opportunities with constituents - Vet multimodal recommendations - ▶ Review the plan's final content